Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Results

 This state has a finite staggered magnetization $m^z$ for any value of $\Delta$, and is symmetric under combined $C_8 \mathcal{ T}$ symmetries.
-The jump in the magnetization observed at $n_l = 1$ is a consequence of the degeneracy of the non-interacting ground state and the concomitant divergence of the uniform spin susceptibility.
+The jump in the magnetization observed at $n_l = 1$ is a consequence of the degeneracy of the noninteracting ground state and the concomitant divergence of the uniform spin susceptibility.

 While the symmetry analysis will apply to arbitrary values of $n_l$, the degeneracy only occurs for odd values of $n_l$.
 Since the degeneracy is intensive, the jump in the staggered magnetization will be suppressed as a function of $n_l$.
-For even values of $n_l$ the finite size gap leads to a finite value of $U$ beyond which magnetic ordering will occur.
+For even values of $n_l$ the finite-size gap leads to a finite value of $U\approx0.5t-0.6t$ beyond which magnetic ordering will occur.
+For the largest system size in Fig.~\ref{fig:Mag_MF}(b) with $n_l=6$, the data can be described by a linear fit with $U_c\approx0.55t$ similar to the $\{10,3\}$ lattice.

 In the large $n_l$ limit we conjecture a Dirac-like system.
-The--in comparison to the $\{10,3\}$ lattice lower--critical interaction strength, that lies within the range of $U_c\simeq0.5t-0.6t$, is consistent with the observation of Sec.~\ref{sec:u=0}, that the slope of the DOS around $E=0$ and of the uniform spin susceptibility of the $\{8,3\}$ lattice is steeper than the one of the $\{10,3\}$ lattice.
+The---in comparison to the $\{10,3\}$ lattice lower---critical interaction strength, which lies within the range of $U_c\simeq0.5t-0.6t$, is consistent with the observation of Sec.~\ref{sec:u=0}, that the slope of the DOS around $E=0$ and of the uniform spin susceptibility of the $\{8,3\}$ lattice is steeper than the one of the $\{10,3\}$ lattice.
 Mean-field analysis for a Dirac system in flat space predicts a linear proportionality $U_c \propto v_{\mathrm{F}}$ \cite{Raczkowski20}.

-In Fig.~\ref{fig:mag_temp}(a) we present the AFM order parameter as a function of temperature $T$, and Fig.~\ref{fig:mag_temp}(b) the critical temperature as a function of the interaction strength.
+In Fig.~\ref{fig:mag_temp}(a) we present the AFM order parameter as a function of temperature $T$, and in Fig.~\ref{fig:mag_temp}(b) we present the critical temperature as a function of the interaction strength.
 For the Dirac-like systems our data is consistent with $ m^{z} \propto (T - T_c)^{1/2} $, in the vicinity of $T_c$ and $T_c \propto (U - U_c) $, in the vicinity of $U_c$.
 These forms are precisely the same as obtained for Dirac systems on Euclidean lattices.
-Hence at the mean-field level the semi-metal to insulator transition in hyperbolic and flat spaces are identical.
+Hence at the mean-field level, the transition in hyperbolic space and the semimetal to insulator transition in flat space are identical.